 Which bank is best for startups in the UAE?

-Can a pre-revenue startup open a UAE bank account?
+Can a free-zone startup open a bank account in the UAE?

 Need Help Choosing the Right Setup Path